mooreds/docs-1/references/sql-operations.md

 FROM connector.operation
 ```

-_Selecting all values under an object or array:_
+_Selecting all values in an object or array:_

 To access all the values inside an object or array you can use the spread operator \(`...`\).
 Note that the inner type and the outer type must be the same: an object can be spread into a JSON object template and an array can be spread into JSON array template:

-If the 'data source' is in the format:
+If the results have the format:

 ```javascript
 [